frictionlessdata/tableschema-py/README.md

 ### Infer

 ```
-> jsontableschema infer path/to/data.csv
+$ jsontableschema infer path/to/data.csv
 ```

 The optional argument `--encoding` allows a character encoding to be specified for the data file.
 The default is utf-8.

+The response is a schema as JSON.

 See the above [Infer](#infer) section for details.
-The response is a schema as JSON.

 ### Validate

 ```
-> jsontableschema validate path/to-schema.json
+$ jsontableschema validate path/to-schema.json
 ```

-The response is...
+See the above [Validate](#validate) section for details.

 ## Contributing